mary-tzaawa-krenzler/mary-tzaawa-krenzler.github.io/content/publication2/preprint/index.md

 publication: ""
 publication_short: ""

 abstract: We present determinacy bounds on monetary policy in three models of inattentiveness - sticky information, imperfect common knowledge, and arbitrary finite inattentiveness.
 We find that these bounds are identical across these models as they all share a common vertical long run Phillips curve.
 The resulting bounds are more conservative than in the standard Calvo sticky price New Keynesian model.
 Specifically, the Taylor principle is now necessary directly - no amount of output targeting can substitute for the monetary authority’s concern for inflation.
 These determinacy bounds are obtained by appealing to frequency domain and forecasting/prediction innovation techniques that themselves provide novel interpretations of the Phillips curves.
-Reject \& Resubmit, Journal of Economic Theory

 # Summary.
 An optional shortened abstract.
-summary: We present determinacy bounds on monetary policy in three models of inattentiveness - sticky information, imperfect common knowledge, and arbitrary finite inattentiveness.
+summary: Reject & Resubmit, Journal of Economic Theory #We present determinacy bounds on monetary policy in three models of inattentiveness - sticky information, imperfect common knowledge, and arbitrary finite inattentiveness.
 We find that the Taylor principle is now necessary directly.
 These determinacy bounds are obtained by appealing to frequency domain techniques that themselves provide novel interpretations of the Phillips curves.

 tags:
 featured: false